damianavila/blog/posts/draft2.md

 several plugins are activated to load a collection of additional syntax rules and render methods into the parser.

-When the input data is parsed via a nested chains of rules, it generates a list (stream) of tokens, that will be eventually passed to the renderer to generate a Docutils object.
+When the input data is parsed via nested chains of rules, it generates a list (stream) of tokens, that will be eventually passed to the renderer to generate a Docutils object.

 In the previous post, we highlighted some [MyST specific markdown-it-py plugins](https://mdit-py-plugins.readthedocs.io/en/latest/#myst-plugins),